 The inspiration behind it

-The idea of an abstract light installation was inspired by a ‘glitch’ which are the visible arcs of light that form when an electric carrying object experiences a spike in voltage.
-Jun Ong had the idea that such a glitch could be presented as a 3D object on a large scale.
+The idea of an abstract light installation was inspired by a ‘glitch’, which are the visible arcs of light that form when an electric carrying object experiences a spike in voltage.
+Jun Ong believed that such a glitch could be presented as a 3D object on a large scale.
 For a first time viewer, Star looks like an error, looking out of place with its placement in a bare concrete building in a fading town.